dpzaba/cabify_developers/source/includes/about/_intro.md

 # About

-## Introduction

 Welcome to the Cabify API documentation.
-On this site, we hope to provide you with enough details to be able to use Cabify from your own applications and services.
+This site provides code and examples in order to use Cabify from your own applications and services.